json-api/json-api/ext/atomic/index.md

 a `source` member that contains a `pointer` to the source of the problem in the request document.

+If a requested operation is malformed or incomplete, then a server **MUST** respond with a `400 Bad Request` and **SHOULD** include a document with a top-level `errors` member that contains an error object.
+The error object **SHOULD** include a `source` member with a `pointer` to the invalid operation.

+If an operation is properly formed, but can not be processed by a server, the server **MUST** respond with a `400 Bad Request` or a more appropriate error response (e.g. `409 Conflict` or `422 Unprocessable Entity`) and **SHOULD** include a document with a top-level `errors` member that contains one or more error objects that provide further details.

 ### <a href="#specific-operations" id="specific-operations" class="headerlink"></a> Processing Specific Operations

 The following sections describe how to process specific operations.